Oktoberfest

 Live Music Lineup & Entertainment

-Alpenblumen Schuhplattlers Dance Performance
+SGTV Alpenblumen Schuhplattlers

 The GACSRI's own Alpenblumen Schuplattlers will entertain our guests with traditional dance performances on both days of the fest.
 S.G.T.V.
 Alpenblumen is part of a larger network of Bavarian and Austrian schuhplattler and folk dance groups called GAUVERBAND NORDAMERIKA, an organization compromised of similar groups from across the USA and Canada.